Service Requests will be received by phone by calling 905-885-2431 or email at firstname.lastname@example.org

 To promote awareness and understanding of the QMS, the Municipality of Port Hope's QMS will be communicated to the relevant parties according to the procedures outlined in Section 12 of the Operational Plan, Communications.

-The Operational Plan is endorsed and supported by the Owners and Top Management of the Municipality of Port Hope Water System and was signed on September 15, 2015 by: Robert J. Sanderson - Mayor ("Owner Representative"), Sue Bernardi - Executive Director ("Top Management") and Peter Angelo, P.Eng. - Director of Works and Engineering ("Top Management").
+The Operational Plan is endorsed and supported by the Owners and Top Management of the Municipality of Port Hope Water System and was signed on April 16, 2019 by: Robert J. Sanderson - Mayor ("Owner Representative"), Brian Gilmer - Director of Corporate Services ("Top Management") and Jeanette Davidson. - Director of Works and Engineering ("Top Management").

 The Port Hope Waterworks Commission was established in 1896.
 In 1917, Port Hope's first water treatment plant was constructed.
 In 1938 a new plant was constructed to replace the original plant to take raw water from Lake Ontario, treat it and deliver to people's homes and businesses.
 Over the years upgrades were made to the plant on 21 Marsh Street to improve water quality and its distribution.
 The water treatment process evolved from infiltration wells to slow sand filtration, to dual media rapid sand filters.
 Chlorine was added at various stages to effectively control bacteria, algae and viruses.
 For years the water treatment plant provided a reliable source of quality water for Port Hope.